oanda/apidocs/v1/forex-labs.md

 : The first field in the array.
 The time returned as a unix timestamp.

 long position ratio
 : The second field in the array.
-The percentage of long positions for this 15 minute range.
+The percentage of long positions for this snapshot.
 A 45.66% long position ratio is represented as 45.66.

 exchange rate
 : The third field in the array.
 The exchange rate for the instrument at that point in time.